-There will be six operating budget transfers in 2023.
+There will be five operating budget transfers in 2024.

-- General Fund budgeted revenues for 2023 plus other transfers in exceed expenditures by \$448,650.
-The amount will be transferred to the Reserve Fund. - 2.
-The Park Fund will transfer \$985,000 to the Community Center Debt Service Fund to provide for financing obligations in 2023 on the long-term debt. - 3.
+- 1. General Fund budgeted expenditures for 2024 exceed revenues by \$1,071,921.
+The amount will be offset by a transfer from the Reserve Fund to the General Fund. - 2.
+The Park Fund will transfer \$985,000 to the Community Center Debt Service Fund to provide for financing obligations in 2024 on the long-term debt. - 3.
 The Park Fund will annually transfer funds to General Fund to offset a part of the administrative costs contained in the General Fund related to parks and recreation activities.
 The General Fund expenditures include centralized costs for property and liability insurance, human resources, legal services, and financial and accounting costs.
 The allocation to the Park Fund is computed as the fund's pro-rata share of the administrative costs based on the percentage of total city salaries expended in the Park Fund.
 The transfer shall equal \$100,000 or the amount derived in this formula, whichever is lower.

-The 2023 budget estimates total salaries (all funds) of \$22.8 million of which \$4 million is in the Park Fund.
+The 2024 budget estimates total salaries (all funds) of \$25.1 million of which \$3 million is in the Park Fund.
 Therefore, the percent of total city wages in Park Fund is 17%.
-The total cost of administrative services in the General Fund as listed below is \$2.8 million.
-The Park Fund share as provided in the formula is \$2.8 million times 17%, or \$485,000.
-The amount of the transfer for 2023 is limited to \$100,000.
+The total cost of administrative services in the General Fund as listed below is \$3.1 million.
+The Park Fund share as provided in the formula is \$3.1 million times 17%, or \$538,000.
+The amount of the transfer for 2024 is limited to \$100,000.

-2023 General Fund Administrative Expenditures (in thousands)
+2024 General Fund Administrative Expenditures (in thousands)

-I /

-Property & Casualty Insurance \$530
+Property & Casualty Insurance \$551

 Legal 150

-Finance & Accounting 620
+Finance & Accounting 691

-Information Technology 1,167
+Information Technology 1,389

-Human Resources 389
+Human Resources 384

-Total \$2,856
+Total \$3,165

-Park Fund Share (17%) \$485
+Park Fund Share (17%) \$538

-- 4. As detailed in "Ice Arena" in this Introductory Section, the City has agreed, subject to annual appropriation, to transfer up to \$625,000 per year to The Ice Arena Fund to replenish any needed use of the Debt Service Reserve on the Series 2018A bonds issued to construct the facility, and an additional \$344,000 to cover the Subordinate 2018 B bonds, if needed.
-The 2023 budget provides for a transfer from the Reserve Fund to the Ice Arena Fund.
+- 4. As detailed in "Ice Arena" in this Introductory Section, the City has agreed, subject to annual appropriation, to transfer up to \$625,000 per year to The Ice Arena Fund to replenish any needed use of the Debt Service Reserve on the Series 2018A bonds issued to construct the facility.
+The 2024 budget provides for a transfer from the Reserve Fund to the Ice Arena Fund.
 The transfer will occur only if needed under the provisions of the financing agreement. - 5.
-Pursuant to a financing agreement, the City will transfer \$175,000 in 2023 to the Ice Center Fund.
-(See Ice Center Fund in these policies.) - 6.
-A special revenue fund was established in 2021 (Ord 2021-4623) to account for the proceeds and uses of federal assistance received from the American Rescue Plan Act of 2021.
-The 2022 budget includes a transfer of \$2.2 million from the American Rescue Plan Fund to the General Fund to cover estimates of eligible general government expenditures (see "American Rescue Plan").
+Pursuant to a financing agreement, the City will transfer \$175,000 in 2024 to the Ice Center Fund.
+(See Ice Center Fund in these policies.)